-Or Electrical Nervous Force: A Medical Work intended for Or Electrical Nervous Force: A Medical Work intended for the special perusal of all who are suffering from the various modes of nervous and physical debility, and the distressing ulterior consequences to which they lead; with practical observations on the great curative power of electro-galva-nism in the treatment of these disorders, by infusing tone and vigour in constitutions relaxed or debilitated from various enervating causes.
+Or Electrical Nervous Force: A Medical Work intended for the special perusal of all who are suffering from the various modes of nervous and physical debility, and the distressing ulterior consequences to which they lead; with practical observations on the great curative power of electro-galvanism in the treatment of these disorders, by infusing tone and vigour in constitutions relaxed or debilitated from various enervating causes.
 Illustrated with cases compiled from the Note-book of a Registered Medical Practitioner of twenty years' standing.

-various energies are identical; hence during excertainty is one which commends itself, to the medical man as being accordant with the soundest teachings of physiology.
-By the most obvious indication it admits of being shown that the electrical and nervous energies are identical; hence, that when the latter fulls, the former can take its place, and that when the latter fulls, the former can take its place, and that when, from irregularities of any kind, the nervous system has become detilitated, paralysed, or exhausted, and the patient brought to a 'condition little short of total prostration, then, by the action of electricity, imparting certainty and efficacy to medical treatment, he can be re-invigorated, and his health rc-established to a degree almost warranting the designa-tion of Second Life.
-Published by the author, and may be had of Mann, 39, Cornhill, and all booksellers.
+Unlike many vaunted restoratives, electricity is one which commends itself, to the medical man as being accordant with the soundest teachings of physiology.
+By the most obvious indication it admits of being shown that the electrical and nervous energies are identical; hence, that when the latter fails, the former can take its place, and that when, from irregularities of any kind, the nervous system has become debilitated, paralysed, or exhausted, and the patient brought to a conditition little short of total prostration, then, by the action of electricity, imparting certainty and efficacy to medical treatment, he can be re-invigorated, and his health re-established to a degree almost warranting the designation of Second Life.

+Published by the author, and may be had of Mann, 39,